josemarichal/josemarichal.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: Platform Rights
-description: a project with no image
+description: what does it mean to have rights in the algorithmic age?
-img:
+img: assets/img/6.jpg
 importance: 4
 category: fun
 ---